manticoresoftware/manticoresearch/manual/Updating_table_schema_and_settings.md

 <!-- end -->

-## Renaming RT tables
+## Renaming a real-time table

 <!-- example Renaming RT tables -->

-This approach enables the renaming **only Real-Time (RT)** tables.
-The general syntax for renaming a table is as follows:
+You can change the name of a real-time table in RT mode.
 ```sql
 ALTER TABLE table_name RENAME new_table_name;
 ```